The barrier to a bright future can seem high.

 Education is the best defense against poverty.

-The Assistance League of Houston Scholarship Program awards need-based scholarships to selected graduating seniors demonstrating academic promise.
-Counselors at Sharpstown High School, Memorial High School, Stratford High School, Northbrook High School, Spring Woods High School, Westchester High School, ProVision High School, YES Prep, and The Briarwood School distribute applications to students who meet our criteria.
+Assistance League of Houston Scholarship Program awards need-based scholarships to selected graduating seniors demonstrating academic promise.
+Counselors at Sharpstown High School, Memorial High School, Stratford High School, Northbrook High School, Spring Woods High School, Westchester Academy, ProVision High School, YES Prep, and The Briarwood School distribute applications to students who meet our criteria.

-In addition, we support the VAST program at Houston Community College, a program that provides post-secondary transition programs and comprehensive support services.
+In addition, we support the VAST program at Houston Community College VAST Academy, a program that provides post-secondary transition programs and comprehensive support services.
 Program options include vocational certificates, pre-college and freshman success bridge courses, career readiness credentials, internships, and employment assistance.

 We believe our investment not only provides financial stability for our students, but also strengthens the workforce in the Houston area.